infinite-cleveland/infinite-cleveland-pelican/pelican/content/matt-williams-walkoff-hits.md

 In a high-scoring slugfest that closely resembles the real Game 3, Florida and Cleveland entered the 9th inning with Cleveland up 13-10.
-But in the top of the 9th, a Darren Daulton solo home run and several base hits off of Cleveland reliver Michael Jackson put the Marlins up 14-13, with Jose Mesa coming in for Cleveland to get the third out with the bases loaded.
+But in the top of the 9th, a Darren Daulton solo home run and several base hits off of Cleveland reliver Michael Jackson put the Marlins up 14-13, with Jose Mesa coming in for Cleveland to get the third out with the bases loaded, keeping it a one-run game and keeping the hope of a walkoff alive.

 In the bottom of the 9th, Jim Thome got a single, and a 2-out walk put Tony Fernandez on first base.
 On a 2-2 pitch from Livan Hernandez, Williams hit a fly ball double to center field, scoring Thome